 For our inverter upgrade we wanted to power additional outlets in the RV (1 in the bathroom, 2 in the living area, and 1 by the driver’s area), but most importantly we wanted to watch a movie and have our popcorn too!
 So we chose a 3000 watt pure sine inverter.
 With 3000 watts Nikki can blow dry her hair while I’m making breakfast using the electric kettle and griddle.
 In my humble opinion 1500 watts isn’t enough for a full-timer, like they say “go big or go home”!

 If you’re looking to purchase an inverter we’ve found the best prices are on Amazon(at least from reputable sources).
 Here’s a link to the 3000 Watt Pure Sine Inverter that we installed: Go Power!
 GP-SW3000-12 3000-Watt Pure Sine Wave Inverter

 Hope this breakdown helps you find the perfect inverter for your RV.
 If you have any questions or personal experience with Inverter Wattage, Modified vs. Pure Sine, don’t hesitate to leave a comment below, we’d love to get a discussion going on this often misunderstood RV topic.

 Disclaimer: Take our recommendations for what they are: our opinions!
 We are not “experts”, we’re just “users”.
-Go Power! is our solar sponsor and gave us the inverters for testing (and the giveaway) however our opinions are not purchased and are 100% our own.
+Go Power! provided our inverter for testing however our opinions are not purchased and are 100% our own.